Alpine

 • Sunglasses

-• Street clothes for wearing off the mountain (Weather in that part of Argentina in February is hot during the days and cool and pleasant at nights.
-Bring shorts and short sleeve shirts)
+• Street clothes for wearing off the mountain (Weather in that part of Argentina in summer [December through March] is hot during the days and cool and pleasant at nights.
+Bring shorts, short sleeve shirts, summer dresses, etc)

 For the mountains we recommend bringing several layers to be able to adjust to different temperatures.
 During the Austral summer (December thru March) temperatures on the mountain can range from high 80’s to below freezing at night.